Cabo de la Vela and surrounding.

 There is a clear sea and, after climbing on the bare hills around, a nice view of the coast, but the village is a bit ‘absurd: one dry and dusty road where there is nothing to do.
-Some walk on the quiet shore, some forced meditation from my hammock with sea view and as I reached the enlightenment I went back to Santa Marta.
+Some walks on the quiet shore, some forced meditations from my hammock with sea view, and, as I reached the enlightenment, I went back to Santa Marta.

 Kogui girl.
-After, other few photos of trekking to the Lost City.
+Following, few other photos of trekking to the Lost City.

-And a picture definitely deserves our dear mule that we rented to carry the bags on the last day, because we were tired.
-In steep slopes, she also carried a girl who was not feeling very well.
+And a photo definitely deserves our dear mule, rented to carry the bags on the last day because we were tired.
+On steep slopes, she also brought a girl who was not feeling very well.

-Guys skating in Santa Marta, where I stayed between the various hikes of the recent days.
-It was always nice to be there, a nice warm sun, low prices and easy to moving around on foot.
+Guys skating in Santa Marta, where I stayed between the various hikes of the last days.
+It has always been nice to stay there.
+A lovely warm sun, low prices and easy to moving around on foot.

 Stand of fruit smoothies in Santa Marta.

-Colorful van in Taganga, a smal village with two ordinary beaches, 15-minute bus ride from Santa Marta.
-At a guess (I visited it just for one day) it gave me the impression of being a sort of meeting point for backpackers who want drugs and party all night.
+Colorful van in Taganga, a small village 15-minute bus ride from Santa Marta, with two ordinary beaches.
+At a guess (I visited it just for one day), it gave me the impression of being a sort of meeting point for backpackers who want drugs and party all night.
 Things of the past for me…

 Shop in Uribia, where I took the van to get to Cabo de la Vela.